SY21-22 Virtual Instruction

 What will instruction look like for virtual students?

 We will provide additional updates on the structure of classes over the summer months.
-To help aid in our planning, we encourage families to return the medical consent form by July 30.
+To help aid in our planning, we encourage families to return the medical consent form by July 30, but we will accept completed forms after that date.

 How do I register for virtual if I am new to DCPS?